OceanDataTools/openrvdas/docs/controlling_loggers.md

 ![Logger Manager with CachedDataServer](images/console_based_logger_manager.png)

-In the default installation, a CachedDataServer may be run as a standalone process, but it may also be invoked by the LoggerManager when handed a ``--start_data_server`` flag:
+A CachedDataServer may be run as a standalone process, but it may also be invoked by the LoggerManager when handed a ``--start_data_server``
+flag:

 ```
   server/logger_manager.py \
     --database django \
     --config test/NBP1406/NBP1406_cruise.yaml \
+    --data_server_websocket 8766 \
     --start_data_server
 ```

-By default it will use websocket port 8766 and network UDP port 6225, but these may be overridden with additional command line flags:
+The CachedDataServer may be invoked to also listen for data on a UDP port.
+This parameter may be passed along by the logger manager via an additional command line flag:

 ```
   server/logger_manager.py \
     --database django \